hammerlink/hammer-nvchad/README.md

 1. Clone this repository to your Neovim config directory
 2. The main NvChad modules are imported via `require "nvchad.options"`, `require "nvchad.mappings"`, etc.

+## 🔧 Language Server Configuration

+### Deno and TypeScript

+- When a `deno.json` file is detected in your project, the Deno LSP is automatically preferred over the TypeScript LSP
+- This ensures proper handling of Deno-specific features and import resolution
+- No manual configuration is needed - the setup automatically detects and switches based on project type

+My personal preference tends towards Deno as they seem to have a very good long-term vision for the language ecosystem.

 ## 🙏 Credits